by Martin Maenza

 The Joker laughed loudly at this.
 “Hooo-hooo, ha-ha-ha!
 Nice pratfall, partner!”

 James Jesse felt a pain where his backside had hit the floor.
 His stomach gurgled again.
 He wasn’t sure how many more warnings he’d get.
 Then he noticed that his quarry was just standing there, examining the picture.
 “What is it?” he ask, rising to his feet.
 “What’s wrong?”

-“The joke’s on us, Tricksy!” the clown prince of crime said.
-He raised the picture over his head and sent it crashing down on the blonde man.
+“The joke’s on us, Tricksy!” the Clown Prince of Crime said.
+He raised the picture over his head and sent it crashing down on the blond man.